IDMNYU/p5.js-func/README.md

 Shiffman, it's pronounced *funk*.

 **p5.func** is a p5 extension that provides new objects and utilities for function generation in the time, frequency, and spatial domains.
-This module might be useful for everything from plotting animation paths to signal processing.
+You might find this module useful for everything from plotting animation paths to generating procedural graphics to designing signal processing algorithms.

 **p5.func** contains five new objects: